Esri/storymap-journal/README.md

 Yes, just deploy the application in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
 If this folder already contain a previous version, make sure to first clear the folder.
 Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
 If you choose to deploy the template in another folder, some configuration will be required (see index.html).

-Then you should configure Map Journal to use the Javascript API deployed on your Portal and not the one in ArcGIS Online.
-This is optional but strongly recommanded as some incompatibility may occur.
+Then you should configure Map Journal to use the JavaScript API deployed on your Portal and not the one in ArcGIS Online.
+This is optional but strongly recommended as some incompatibility may occur.
 To change the JS API, edit `index.html` and locate `pathJSAPI` around line 100.

 Also note that the web application gallery preview feature redirect to StoryMaps website, the target page can be modified in `app/config.js > HELP_URL`.